apache/spark/common/network-common/src/main/java/org/apache/spark/network/crypto/README.md

 The default KDF is "PBKDF2WithHmacSHA1".
 Users should be able to select any algorithm from those supported by the `javax.crypto.SecretKeyFactory` class, as long as they support PBEKeySpec when generating keys.
-The default number of iterations is calculated to take a resonable amount of time on modern CPUs.
+The default number of iterations was chosen to take a reasonable amount of time on modern CPUs.
 See the documentation in TransportConf for more details.

 The default cipher algorithm is "AES/CTR/NoPadding".
 Users should be able to select any